dbelik/Al-Bee/README.md

-# Alabi
+# Al&Bee
-Alabi is a user management panel.
+Al&Bee is a user management panel.

 ## Usage
 Run project using two commands: